There are two approaches for upgrading MySQL on Windows:

-Review Upgrading MySQL, for additional information on upgrading MySQL that is not specific to Windows.
+The approach you select depends on how the existing installation was performed.
+Before proceeding, review Upgrading MySQL for additional information on upgrading MySQL that is not specific to Windows.

-Before upgrading MySQL, stop the server.
+If the server is running, stop it.
 If the server is installed as a service, stop the service with the following command from the command prompt:

 If you are not running the MySQL server as a service, use mysqladmin to stop it.
 For example, before upgrading from MySQL 5.5 to 5.6, use mysqladmin from MySQL 5.5 as follows: